EfficiencyJunky/eec-for-squarespace/guide/README.md

 ---
-# SECTION 8 -- CELEBRATE...NO WAIT...TEST A BUNCH FIRST!!!
+# SECTION 8 -- CELEBRATE...NO WAIT...TEST EVERYTHING FIRST!!!
 Congratulations on making it through.
 Now the entire implementation needs to be tested.
 Go through the entire user journey and make sure to trigger each Tag.
 The testing process should be something like this

 1. Complete the customer action that should trigger the tag being tested (like view a products details page)